AdobeDocs/commerce-operations.en/help/installation/prerequisites/authentication-keys.md

 >[!NOTE]
 >
 >For access entitlement to Adobe Commerce and Magento Open Source packages, you must use keys associated with a MAGEID that has been granted access to those packages.
 The MAGEID is typically the **Billing Contact** on the Adobe Commerce account and may not always be the **Project Owner** of the Adobe Commerce on cloud infrastructure project.
 If you encounter [errors](https://support.magento.com/hc/en-us/articles/360040296392), you may not have authorization to access the package or the access entitlement has expired due to an outstanding invoice on the account.
-Contact [Adobe Commerce Support](https://magento.com/support) for assistance with your MAGEID.
+Contact [Adobe Commerce Support](https://support.magento.com/hc/en-us) for assistance with your MAGEID.

 To create authentication keys:

 1. Log in to the [Commerce Marketplace](https://marketplace.magento.com).
 If you don't have an account, click **Register**.
-1. Click your account name in the top-right of the page and select **My Profile**.
+1. Click your account name in the top right of the page and select **My Profile**.

 1. Click **Access Keys** in the Marketplace tab.